randomwalks/devart-template/project_posts/2014-02-03-My-Third-Post.md

 #### visualization on secondary monitor
 comment :
 As visual challenges, multi windows will represent the entire exhibition period day by day.
 Each window will contain daily related data such as who gave "plus" today, time-code, taken items etc. Our early idea was about breaking the visuals into two sections.
 1) timeline 2) influence of "plus" to randomwalks.
 We are still figuring out the best communication way of delivering right information to the visitors.
-Therefore, we decide to stick with one combined visual of daily increase and entire change.
+Therefore, we decide to stick with one combined visual of daily increment and entire change.

 [front/small windows]
 1. new "plus" users of a day